LeDXIII/Local-Password-Manager/README.md

 - **Reading first 4 columns** - the program uses only the first 4 columns of the Excel file, the rest are ignored

 ### 🖥️ Interface
+- **Search** - search by all fields - for convenient data filtering.
 - **System tray minimization** - the program minimizes to the system tray when clicking the close button or "Minimize to Tray" button
 - **Context menu** - right-click on the window shows a menu with "Open" and "Exit" options